Potential Risks of the Keto Diet

 - Choose Whole, Unprocessed Foods: Opt for whole-grain rice, which retains its intact starch structure.
 It provides balanced nutrition and digests at a slower rate, preventing rapid spikes in blood sugar.

-- Maintain Consistent Meal Portions: Include a consistent portion of rice with each meal.
+- Maintain Consistent Portions: Include a consistent portion of rice with each meal.
 Hung recommends eating about 450 grams of rice daily (roughly 2.5 bowls), based on the recommendation of the U.S. Food and Nutrition Board that adults should consume 130 grams of carbohydrates per day.

 A review indicated that the long-term efficacy, safety, and health benefits of the keto diet currently lack sufficient supporting data.
 On the other hand, a non-keto diet with a daily intake of 100 to 150 grams of carbohydrates, when well-managed, may prove to be more practical, according to Hung.